Motivating Innovation with a Misspecified Roadmap: Managing Breakthrough Traps

-We propose three ways to avoid breakthrough traps: (1) feedback design, (2) screening at hiring, and (3) post-success turnover.
-These approaches aim to complement incentive design in high-uncertainty innovation: they affect the evolution of the agent's misspecification concerns and therefore the set of continuation contracts that can be sustained.\footnote{Online Appendix \hyperref[{app:dynamic:milestones}]{A} shows that the presence of a verifiable intermediate outcome can also be helpful.}
+Thus far, we have shown that breakthrough traps create costly bottlenecks in innovation projects.
+We will now propose three managerial tools that can help mitigate these traps: (1) feedback design, (2) screening at hiring, and (3) post-success turnover.
+These tools aim to complement incentive design by affecting the evolution of the agent's misspecification concerns, and therefore the set of continuation contracts that can be sustained.